medplum/medplum/packages/docs/docs/charting/index.md

 ![Chart Data Model 3](/img/tutorials/charting-annotation-3.png) You can read more about the [ClinicalImpression](/docs/api/fhir/resources/clinicalimpression), [Encounter](/docs/api/fhir/resources/encounter), [Condition](/docs/api/fhir/resources/condition), [AllergyIntolerance](/docs/api/fhir/resources/allergyintolerance), [FamilyMemberHistory](/docs/api/fhir/resources/familymemberhistory), [Observation](/docs/api/fhir/resources/observation), and [CarePlan](/docs/api/fhir/resources/careplan) resources in our [reference material](/docs/api/fhir/resources).

-## Summarizing Patient History

-When summarizing patient history, gathering demographic data from the [Patient](/docs/api/fhir/resources/patient.mdx) resource is a basic first step.
-You can also query all resources related to a given patient from the [Patient `$everything`](/docs/api/fhir/operations/patient-everything) endpoint.

-Depending on your use case, `$everything` may be verbose to summarize in a chart, so queries for specific resources like active [CarePlans](/docs/api/fhir/resources/careplan.mdx), [MedicationRequests](/docs/api/fhir/resources/medicationrequest.mdx), [Conditions](/docs/api/fhir/resources/condition.mdx) may be more appropriate.
-[Search](/docs/search/) is useful to construct the specific queries that will give the context needed for a chart.

-React components are available to aid in building a quick charting experience.
-[PatientTimeline](https://storybook.medplum.com/?path=/docs/medplum-patienttimeline--patient), [Timeline](https://storybook.medplum.com/?path=/docs/medplum-timeline--basic), [Search control](https://storybook.medplum.com/?path=/docs/medplum-searchcontrol--checkboxes), [ResourceAvatar](https://storybook.medplum.com/?path=/docs/medplum-resourceavatar--image), [FhirPathDisplay](https://storybook.medplum.com/?path=/docs/medplum-fhirpathdisplay--id) and Tabs are potential components that can speed development of the summarized history.

-## Capturing Notes

-A wide variety of notes experiences are possible, and customizability is one of the key reasons to use a headless system.
-From a technical perspective, after a practitioner/patient interaction is complete, a set of appropriate FHIR resources should be created.

-Some implementations have a simple text box and allow the practitioner to enter text free form, then construct [Encounter](/docs/api/fhir/resources/encounter.mdx) and/or [ClinicalImpression](/docs/api/fhir/resources/clinicalimpression.mdx) resources.

-Some implementations have a library of [Questionnaires](/docs/questionnaires/) that practitioners fill out and use [Bots](/docs/bots/) to drive workflow and create resources in a specific way.

 ## Placing Orders